Eta Carinae: Rotation

 Rotation rates of massive stars have a critical influence on their evolution and eventual death.
-The rotation rate of the Eta Carinae stars cannot be measured directly because their surfaces cannot be seen.
-Single massive stars spin down quickly due to braking from their strong winds, but there are hints that both Eta Carinae A and B are fast rotators, up to 90% of critical velocity.
+The rotation rate of the η Carinae stars cannot be measured directly because their surfaces cannot be seen.
+Single massive stars spin down quickly due to braking from their strong winds, but there are hints that both η Carinae A and B are fast rotators, up to 90% of critical velocity.
 One or both could have been spun up by binary interaction, for example accretion onto the secondary and orbital dragging on the primary.